 How much does Guided Separation cost?

-A Guided Separation costs $2500 per person + Court Order costs.
+A Guided Separation costs from $2500 per person + Court Order costs.

 Guided Separation sounds like a good option for me.
 What do I do next?